ISSUE 18: 13th June, 2025

 Foundation News

-The sounds you will need to be continually practising at home are: m, s, t, a, p, i, n, f, r, o, c, h, d, e, g and the tricky words: I, the, my, a, is.
-Now that we are learning and having to remember more sounds it is really important that the students can recognise and know each letter/sound automatically.
+What a great week we have had in Foundation.
+Students have continued to practise their reading and writing, and classroom teachers have been doing assessments on both.
+This week we have learnt the new sound /u/ and tricky words as, has, his.
+The sounds you will need to be continually practising at home are: m, s, t, a, p, i, n, f, r, o, c, h, d, e, g, l, k, u and the tricky words: I, the, my, a, is, his, has, as.
+Now that we are learning and having to remember more sounds, it is really important that the students can recognise and know each letter/sound automatically.
 Continue using the fluency charts at home to build on automaticity.

 Reminders: